-A softphone is the software that you use to make a call using internet connection.
+A softphone is the software that you use to make a call using an internet connection.
 It has the functionality of a phone without a physical device.
 Some common softphones are RingCentral, Avaya Communicator, Zoom, and Microsoft Teams, to name a few.

 You’ll use your softphone via an app, provided through your VoIP provider, or by logging online through your browser, such as Google Chrome.
 It utilizes that internet calling technology, which means that you can use it to make calls any time you have a stable WiFi connection.
-Because of this, you’ll have full ability to call like you would using an analog device (like a desk phone) and have the freedom to do it wherever there’s internet.
+Because of this, you’ll have full ability to call like you would using an analog device (like a desk phone) and have the freedom to do it wherever there’s an internet connection.

-In short, a softphone is an app, and it’s different from VoIP, but it requires VoIP technology in order to operate.
+In short, a softphone is an app or browser login, and it’s different from VoIP, but it requires VoIP technology in order to operate.

 If my headset connects to my computer, will it connect to my softphone?

 Usually, but not always.
 Your softphone is its own independent thing.
 Even though your headset can connect to your computer, syncing directly with your softphone is a separate task.